secblc/Blind-Croupier-Documentation/White Paper.md

 But Bitcoin casinos were still unable to solve the main gambling problem: a player can never be sure a casino is playing fair.

-# Algorithms and Video Poker Implementation
+# Algorithm and Video Poker Implementation

 Let's look at one of the possible Player-Croupier-Bank algorithms, already implemented in the beta version of the Video Poker game from Blind Croupier.
 Please note that the same idea can be used to develop and implement an algorithm for any possible casino game with 2 or more participants.